Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Lake Toxaway Hotels on Booking

-Visitors can stay at the Greystone Inn or rent vacation cottages along or near the lake.
-Kayaking, paddleboarding, and boating are popular ways to enjoy the lake, and many waterfall trails dot the area.
+Visitors can rent vacation cottages along or near the lake.
+Kayaking, paddleboarding, and boating are popular activities here, and many waterfall trails dot the area.

 Downtown Lake Toxaway has charming shops and restaurants as well.
 This is an ideal destination for those seeking a more private, luxury mountain experience.